By using this site, you agree to the Privacy Policy and Terms of Use.

 How many eggs should older adults eat for cognitive benefits?

-The study suggests five or more eggs weekly (roughly one daily) provided maximum benefit with 27% lower Alzheimer’s risk.
+The Loma Linda University study suggests five or more eggs weekly (roughly one daily) provided maximum benefit with 27% lower Alzheimer’s risk.
 Even modest consumption of 1-3 eggs monthly showed 17% risk reduction compared to never-eaters.

 Why were eggs previously considered harmful for health?

-1960s dietary guidelines capped cholesterol at 300mg daily, and two eggs nearly reached this limit.
-This guidance moved millions away from eggs before researchers fully understood their complete nutrient profile and potential cognitive benefits.
+Historical dietary guidelines limited cholesterol intake, and two eggs nearly reached previous daily limits.
+This guidance moved consumers away from eggs before the complete nutrient profile and potential cognitive benefits were fully understood.

 What makes eggs particularly beneficial for brain health?

-Eggs are the richest natural choline source, providing precursors for acetylcholine neurotransmitter production.
-They also contain brain-accessible carotenoids and highly bioavailable DHA that support cognitive function through multiple pathways.
+According to the National Institutes of Health, eggs are a rich natural choline source, providing precursors for acetylcholine neurotransmitter production.
+They also contain brain-accessible carotenoids and bioavailable DHA according to research published in Nutrients journal.

-As research continues to unveil the complex relationship between nutrition and cognitive health, these findings suggest that previous cholesterol concerns may have inadvertently limited access to valuable neuroprotective nutrients.
-The growing body of evidence supporting egg consumption for brain health warrants reconsideration of dietary recommendations for older adults at risk of cognitive decline.
+As research continues to unveil the complex relationship between nutrition and cognitive health, the Loma Linda University findings suggest that previous cholesterol concerns may have inadvertently limited access to valuable neuroprotective nutrients.

 Source: For 50 years, eggs were treated like a cardiovascular threat